kinshuk4/daily-coding-problem-solutions/Problems901_950/README.md

 Given a string, return the first recurring character in it, or null if there is no recurring character.

 For example, given the string "acbbac", return "b".
 Given the string "abcdef", return null.

+## Daily Coding Problem: Problem #935 [Easy]

+This problem was asked by PayPal.

+Given a binary tree, determine whether or not it is height-balanced.
+A height-balanced binary tree can be defined as one in which the heights of the two subtrees of any node never differ by more than one.